money-on-chain/MOC-Indexer/INTEGRATION.md

 other projects, just install them globally (perhaps using their `setup.py` as you would do to install any project: `python setup.py install`).

-If the 3pp isn't ready for system installation a two step setup is required:
+If the 3pp isn't ready for system installation a two-step setup is required:

 1. As usual, install dependencies with: